ELATTAR-Ayoub/React-Firebase-YukiChat/README.md

 ## Dependencies

-Music Search uses the following dependencies:
+This App uses the following dependencies:

 - [React.js](https://reactjs.org/) - a JavaScript library for building user interfaces
 - [Firebase](https://firebase.google.com/) - a platform for building mobile and web applications